Last updated with new resources: Jan. 2019

 Daiweeb – another excellent source for Japanese-subtitled anime (requires login to watch most anime).

-The fourth site is very bare-bones and no longer maintained but we include it here for completeness (it’s worth being aware of all possible resources).
-It is in fact the second incarnation of ANJsub (the one above is the third) and you can find it here.
+The third site is very bare-bones and no longer maintained but we include it here for completeness (it’s worth being aware of all possible resources).
+It is in fact the second incarnation of ANJsub and you can find it here.